 In the rest of the section the $1$-deletion channel which deletes one symbol randomly is considered.
 Note that this is a special case of the $k$-deletion channel where $k=1$.
 Given a single-deletion-correcting code, any channel output can be easily decoded, and therefore for the rest of this section we assume that the given code is not a single-deletion-correcting code.
-We start by examining two types of decoders for this channel.
-The first decoder, referred as the \emph{embedding number decoder} and denoted by $\cD_{EN}$, returns for a channel output $\bfy$ the word $\cD_{EN}(\bfy)$ which is a codeword in the code $\cC$ that maximizes the embedding number of $\bfy$ in $\cD_{EN}(\bfy)$.
-That is, where, for now, if there is more than one such a word the decoder chooses one of them arbitrarily.
-The second decoder, referred as the \emph{lazy decoder}, is denoted by $\cD_{Lazy}$.
-For a channel output $\bfy$, $\cD_{Lazy}$ simply returns $\bfy$ as the output, i.e., $\cD_{Lazy}(\bfy)=\bfy$.
-Note that the lazy decoder does not return a codeword.
-Additionally, $d_L(\cD_{Lazy}(\bfy),\bfc)=1$ since $\bfy \in D_1(\bfc)$ and hence, the expected normalized distance of the lazy decoder is $\frac{1}{n}$, when $n$ is the code length (see Lemma~\ref{Lem:LazyError}).
+We start by examining two types of decoders for this channel which are defined next. \begin{definition} \textbf{\emph{The embedding number decoder.}} The \emph{embedding number decoder}, denoted by $\cD_{EN}$, is a decoder that for any channel output $\bfy$ returns the codeword $\cD_{EN}(\bfy)$ which is a codeword in the code $\cC$ that maximizes the embedding number of $\bfy$ in $\cD_{EN}(\bfy)$.
+That is, where, if there is more than one such a codeword, the decoder chooses one of them arbitrarily. \end{definition}